CP Violation in the $B_s^0$ system: CP violation in mixing

 The asymmetry $a_{\rm P}$ is zero at a $p \bar p$ collider, while it does not exceed a few percent for the $\Bs$ production at LHC (see \cite{Norrbin:2000jy, Aaij:2013iua, Aaij:2012jw}).
 Because of the large value of $\Delta M_s$, the value of $I$ is about 0.2\%.
 As a result, the value of the third term in Eq.~(\ref{ameas}) is of the order of $10^{-4}$ and can be safely neglected.
 Thus, the main experimental task in the measurement of the $\asls$ is the determination of $r_\epsilon$.

-Measurements of the asymmetry $\asls$ have been reported by the D0 (\cite{Abazov:2012zz}) and LHCb (\cite{Aaij:2013gta}) collaborations.
+Measurements of the asymmetry $\asls$ have been reported by the D0 \cite{Abazov:2012zz} and LHCb \cite{Aaij:2013gta} collaborations.
 Both D0 and LHCb collected large statistics using semi-leptonic $\Bs$ decays.
 The number of reconstructed signal events in the D0 measurement is $215763 \pm 1467$.
 The corresponding $\mu^\pm \phi \pi^\mp$ mass distribution is shown in Fig. \ref{d0-dsmu}.
-The number of reconstructed signal events in the LHCb measurement is $184817 \pm 484$.
+Recently, LHCb updated the measurement of $\asls$, using three fb$^{-1}$ and including all the possible $\Ds$ decays to the $\Kp\Km\pip$ final state.
 The corresponding mass distribution is shown in Fig. \ref{lhcb-dsmu}.

 The important feature of both experiments is a regular reversal of the magnet polarities.
-In the D0 experiment, the polarities of the toroidal and solenoidal magnetic fields were reversed on average every two weeks so that the four solenoid-toroid polarity combinations are exposed to approximately the same integrated luminosity.
+In the D0 experiment, the polarities of the toroidal and solenoidal magnetic fields \cite{Abazov:2005pn} were reversed on average every two weeks so that the four solenoid-toroid polarity combinations are exposed to approximately the same integrated luminosity.
 D0 reported only results averaged over all the magnet polarities.
 The 1 fb$^{-1}$ LHCb sample comprises approximately 40\% of data taken with the magnetic field up, oriented along the positive $y$-axis in the LHCb coordinate system, and the rest with the opposite down polarity.
+The 2 fb$^{-1}$ sample comprises equal amounts of data with the two magnet polarities.
 LHCb analyses data with magnetic field up and down separately, to allow a quantitative assessment of charge-dependent asymmetries.
-Figure \ref{lhcb-reps} shows their measurement of the ratio $r_\epsilon$ for two magnet polarities.
-It can be seen that the the majority of the detection asymmetry changes sign with the reversal of the magnet polarity, and thus the final average of the two samples is much less sensitive to detection asymmetry.
+Figure \ref{lhcb-reps} shows their measurement of the ratio $r_\epsilon$ for two magnet polarities and the two data sets.
+It can be seen that the majority of the detection asymmetry changes sign with the reversal of the magnet polarity, and thus the final average of the two samples is much less sensitive to detection asymmetry.

-Fig.~\ref{fig:aslsLHCb} shows the asymmetry corrected for relative muon efficiencies $A^c_\mu$ measured by the LHCb experiment.
-It illustrates the great care to analyse the data in such a way to uncover any possible bias.
-In particular, asymmetries potentially associated with muon detection are studied with a data driven methods and with two different calibration samples (see \cite{Aaij:2013gta}) and the analysis is performed binning the data in two different kinematic schemes to validate the robustness of the analysis method.
-Minor corrections for tracking and background asymmetries are applied to obtain the final result.